nus-cs2113-AY2122S1/ip/docs/README.md

 ### Adding a Deadline: `deadline`

-Adds a Deadline task to ShellRPG.
+Adds a Deadline task to ShellRPG list of tasks.
 Deadline tasks contains a task description and the date to indicate when the deadline should be completed by.

 Format: `deadline <Task Description> /by <Date>`